October 2, 2020 9:11 am | by John Adams

 Note that you cannot post your depreciation for the first month of the new financial year until you have rolled over.

 Perform the EOFY Rollover Procedures for Financials by:

 Then go to: Management > Management > End of Year Financials

-Once you have successfully run your End of Year for Financials and Assets, you need to update the periods.
+Once you have successfully run your End of Year for Financials and Assets, you need to check the periods.

-There is a total of seven functionalities in the dropdown that you need to update the periods for:
+There is a total of seven functionalities in the dropdown that you need to check the periods for: